raulmur/ORB_SLAM/README.md

-# ORB_SLAM
+# ORB-SLAM-DWO

+ORB-SLAM-DWO is an adapted version of ORB-SLAM with double window optimization by Jianzhu Huai.
+In contrast to ORB-SLAM, (1) it does not rely on ROS, (2) it does not use the modified version of g2o shipped in ORB-SLAM, instead it used the g2o from github, (3) it used Eigen vectors and Sophus members instead of Opencv Mat to represent pose entities, and (4) it also incorporate a camera model from vikit of SVO and a motion model of Stereo PTAM for KITTI.

 ORB-SLAM is a versatile and accurate Monocular SLAM solution able to compute in real-time the camera trajectory and a sparse 3D reconstruction of the scene in a wide variety of environments, ranging from small hand-held sequences to a car driven around several city blocks.
 It is able to close large loops and perform global relocalisation in real-time and from wide baselines.

-See our project webpage: http://webdiis.unizar.es/~raulmur/orbslam/

-###Related Publications:
+Related Publications:

-[1] Raúl Mur-Artal, J. M. M. Montiel and Juan D. Tardós. **ORB-SLAM: A Versatile and Accurate Monocular SLAM System**. *Submitted to IEEE Transactions on Robotics. arXiv preprint: http://arxiv.org/abs/1502.00956*
+[1] Raúl Mur-Artal, J. M. M. Montiel and Juan D. Tardós.
+ORB-SLAM: A Versatile and Accurate Monocular SLAM System.
+Submitted to IEEE Transactions on Robotics. arXiv preprint: http://arxiv.org/abs/1502.00956
+[2] Jianzhu Huai, Charles K. Toth and Dorota A. Grejner-Brzezinska: Stereo-inertial odometry using nonlinear optimization.
+Proceedings of the 27th International Technical Meeting of The Satellite Division of the Institute of Navigation (ION GNSS+ 2015) 2015.

 #1.
 License